Quality Cabinets Are the Crux of Every Hard-Working Kitchen

-Cabinets are the crux of every hard-working kitchen, and with the correct care, quality cabinetry can last a lifetime — but a working kitchen environment isn’t exactly a hermetically sealed environment; it’s hot, wet, and humid all at the same time.
-This means understanding how heat and steam affect cabinets is critical to protecting and caring for your investment over time.
+With the correct care, quality cabinetry can last a lifetime — but a working kitchen environment isn’t exactly a hermetically sealed environment; it’s hot, wet, and humid all at the same time.
+This means understanding how heat and steam affect your cabinets is critical to protecting and caring for your investment over time.

 Steam & Heat

 Steam is a powerful damaging source of both heat and water.
 This hybrid of nature is the result of extremely hot water having its chemical makeup altered until it changes form.
 Steam can burn, warp, discolour, and even melt lesser quality cabinetry if it’s not properly managed.

 Heat from stove tops can contribute to cabinets drying out and cracking prematurely, causing warpage, shrinking, and even splintering.
 Cabinets installed overtop of gourmet and industrial strength stovetops and cooktops are often at risk of damage due to dry conditions.

 There are many appliances we use today in our kitchens that can unknowingly contribute to steam damage to your kitchen cabinetry.
 Some dishwashers feature a side vent to release steam, and this side vent can cause damage to cabinets thanks to its extremely close proximity to base cabinet sidewalls.
 To correct this from happening, ensure your dishwasher is installed properly and allows this steam to escape free and clear of your cabinets.

 Self-cleaning appliances are another culprit of heat damage.
 They emit a huge amount of heat to do their jobs, and because no appliance is truly airtight, intense heat escapes from seals and gaskets and can cause damage to nearby cabinetry and even countertops.